 Jonathan Blaustein is an artist, writer, and educator based in Taos, NM.
 His work has been exhibited widely, and resides in several important public collections.
 Jonathan writes about photography for the New York Times Lens blog, and the influential photo industry blog A Photo Editor.
-He plans to write an article about his experience at Medium for APE, highlighting his favorite work.
-He will also be forwarding any appropriate projects to his editors at the NY Times.
+He has written about his experience at Medium for APE, highlighting his favorite work.
+He will also forward any appropriate projects to his editors at the NY Times.

-Jonathan is willing to look at all types of photography, but is most interested in viewing fine art photographs and photojournalism based work.
-He’s taught photography for almost a decade, and is happy to offer critical feedback, if appropriate, both positive and negative.
+Jonathan is open to looking at all types of photography, but is most interested in viewing fine art photographs and photojournalism based work.
+He has taught photography for almost a decade, and is happy to offer critical feedback, if appropriate, both positive and negative.

 David Bram is the editor, founder, and curator of Fraction Magazine, an online venue dedicated to fine art, contemporary photography.
 Fraction Magazine brings together diverse bodies of work by established and emerging artists from around the globe.
-Fraction Magazine was founded in 2008, is published on a monthly basis, and has shown portfolios from more than 250 photographers.
+Fraction Magazine was founded in 2008, is published on a monthly basis, and has shown portfolios from more than 300 photographers.
+David is also the co-creator of Flash Powder Projects.
+Through workshops and invite-only retreats, Flash Powder Projects gives photographers valuable knowledge and guidance on how to move their careers forward, establish goals for their work, and develop plans to launch photographic projects.

-David Bram has been reviewing portfolios at various national events including Review LA, Review Santa Fe, PhotoNOLA, Atlanta Celebrates Photography, PhotoLucida and Fotofest.
-He was a juror for Review Santa Fe in 2010 as well as a juror for Critical Mass for the past four years.
-He was a reviewer at Fotofest Moscow in August 2011, a curator at the Lishui Photography Festival in China in November 2011.
-In September 2010, Mr. Bram was the recipient of the Griffin Museum of Photography’s Rising Star Award.
+David Bram has reviewed portfolios at over 20 national events including Review Santa Fe, Fotofest, PhotoLucida, PhotoNOLA, Atlanta Celebrates Photography, Medium, and Filter.
+He was a juror for Review Santa Fe in 2010 as well as a frequent juror for Critical Mass.
+He was a reviewer at Fotofest Moscow in August 2011 and a curator at the Lishui Photography Festival in China in November 2011.
+In September 2010, David was the recipient of the Griffin Museum of Photography’s Rising Star Award.

 CAROL LEE BROSSEAU